Music

 Credits 3

-A comprehensive study of methods, materials, and sequence for teaching voice.
+This course is a comprehensive study of methods, materials, and sequence for teaching voice.
 Emphasis is placed upon proper voice development and methods of vocal production and maintenance.
-Students will have supervised experiences in the teaching of private lessons.
+Students have supervised experiences in the teaching of private lessons.
+Offered alternate years.

 MU 411: Modern-Day Arranging